vtexdocs/help-center-content/docs/known-issues/en/instore-does-not-read-properly-the-html-registred-in-the-product-information.md

 ---
-title: InStore does not read properly the HTML registred in the product information.
+title: 'InStore does not read properly the HTML registred in the product information.'
 id: 7d8SQcoDuoM8ALheiHjlu
 status: PUBLISHED
 createdAt: 2022-12-16T17:58:53.859Z